-Her writing is published in Poetry Birmingham Literary Journal, Sydney Review of Books, Liminal, Best of Australian Poems, Cordite Poetry Review, Debris, and elsewhere.
-Her poetry has been recognised in the Ambit Annual Competition and the Next Chapter Fellowship, and she also received a Varuna Fellowship and Kill Your Darlings’ New Critic award.
+Gurmeet Kaur is a writer working across poetry, criticism, and curatorial practice.
+Her writing appears in Poetry Birmingham Literary Journal, Sydney Review of Books, Liminal, Best of Australian Poems, Cordite Poetry Review, Debris, and elsewhere.

+Her work has been supported by Creative Australia, Neilma Sidney Literary Travel Fund, Grand Plan Funding and City of Maribyrnong.
 She studied international relations and history at the London School of Economics and is completing studies in poetry at the University of East Anglia.
 She lives between London and Naarm (Melbourne).

 Photograph by Tamarah Scott